 Hassan Tanari is a very proficient kanun player best known for his performances with the famed Syrian singer, Sabah Fakhri.
 Mr. Tanari came to New York in 1981 (the year I was born!) to perform with singer Youssef Kassab.
 At the airport in New York, Mr. Tanari’s instrument was badly damaged, rendering the instrument unplayable.
 The kanun was made nearly 100 years ago by a maker named Al Haj Ahmad Munir Sabagh in Aleppo, Syria.
 It stayed with Youssef from 1981 until 2014 when I decided to take it on as a restoration project.
 At that point I had done some basic repairs to the kanun, restringing, fixing cracks, replacing the membrane, setups, restringing.

 However this instrument would need all that and a lot more.
 After successfully bringing the instrument back to life I was told by Mr. Kassab that this instrument would be ideal to copy should I ever want to build a kanun due to its medium size yet satisfactory tone.
 The idea of making a kanun was always naively in the back of my mind.
 Due to a lack of understanding, I also naively underestimated the process.
-There are several challenges in the processing of creating any instrument.
+There are several challenges in the process of creating any instrument.
 Good measurements, good mould to build the instrument on (there is a saying, the instrument is only as perfect as the mould), of course the instrument needs to function in a good way, the sound is important, and last but not least; the lay out of the mandel levers used for the intonation of critical pitches.
 The open kanun strings themselves are tuned to whole-tone pitches.
 However to play whole tones, half tones and/or quarter tones, small moveable levers (mandels) are installed on the mandel board.
 The player then has the ability to open and close the levers in order to produce specific musical pitches necessary to carry out a melody or tune whilst utilizing the maqamaat (model system used for Arabic music).
 Think of these mandels as movable frets.
 There are a variety of mandel configurations available when it comes to the kanun.
 Sometimes it can be understood by examining the systems by region.

 Cheaper beginner kanuns typically feature 4 mandels per string, giving you the bare bones basic configuration for Arabic playing.
 Some kanuns in Armenia are found with just 2 mandels per string, used for a system not utilizing quarter tones all together.
 Turkish systems are typically more numerous containing as many as 11 per string.
 This allows you to play any mode in any obscure key.
 However, even for progressive Arabic repertoire, 11 mandels per string can be over complicated and bulky as there is no need to play a microtonal mode in the key of F# as an example.
 The old Aleppian kanun featured 11 mandels per string, (modified by adding more mandels at some later point) is a typical example of redundancy.
 So the central question is which mandel configuration would be implemented?
 Since players usually try to find kanuns mainly based on specific mandel systems that suit their playing preferences, I decided to sit down with renowned kanun master Jamal Sinno and ask him what is the ideal system for progressive Arabic repertoire.